 Context and History

 The Presbytery of San Francisco was founded in 1849 by white settlers and mission workers sent from churches and presbyteries from the eastern part of the United States.
-All presbyters were white men at the founding of the presbytery, but multiracial outreach began shortly and the first Chinese-American congregation was established in 1853.
-No ministry to or with any Native American people is noted in our early history; the presbytery benefited economically from the dispossessing of Ohlone people from their land which was then available for purchase at very low prices.
-For many years the presbytery and its churches were dependent on financial contributions from back East; a vivid example is that one congregation had a church building constructed in New York and shipped around Cape Horn to be erected in San Francisco.
+All presbyters were white men at the founding of the Presbytery, but multiracial outreach began shortly and the first Chinese-American congregation was established in 1853.
+No ministry to or with any Native American people is noted in our early history; the Presbytery benefited economically from the dispossessing of Ohlone people from their land which was then available for purchase at very low prices.
+For many years the Presbytery and its congregations were dependent on financial contributions from back East; a vivid example is that one congregation had a church building constructed in New York and shipped around Cape Horn to be erected in San Francisco.

 Over the following 175 years some congregations founded by and for white people remained strongly white-dominant, even despite the increasing diversity of the Bay Area.
 Other congregations became more inclusive in varying degrees: some engaging in deliberate multiracial ministry, others adopting symbolic levels of inclusion while remaining significantly white-dominant.
 Other congregations that had been exclusively white in some cases experienced dramatic demographic change as redlining laws gave way to equal housing opportunities, followed by “white flight” to the suburbs; some formerly white-dominant urban congregations then became communities of belonging for BIPOC.
 There are many stories here that deserve to be told, and we know there are stories of great faith and service as well as more difficult stories of racialized conflict in the congregations of our presbytery.

 We are a diverse presbytery compared to others in the 92% white PC(USA).
-Based on the 2022 statistical report our presbytery membership is 73% white, 15% Asian, 6% African American, 3% Hispanic/Latina/Latino/Latinx, 3% multi-racial.
+Based on the 2022 statistical report, and with adjustments made by the Clerk for non-reporting congregations, we calculated that our presbytery membership is 73% white, 15% Asian, 6% African American, 3% Hispanic/Latina/Latino/Latinx, 3% multi-racial.
 Together we worship in nine languages, and we are proud of this.
 We celebrate the vibrance of our worshiping communities as if it were evidence of the anti-racist virtue of the institution.
 Yet, there are significant patterns of inequity that show our multicultural identity to be mainly symbolic.
 And even though we are diverse compared to presbyteries elsewhere in the nation, we are in a much more diverse Bay Area; according to the Bay Area Equity Atlas, our neighborhoods are 36% white, 27% Asian, 23% Hispanic/Latina/Latino/Latinx, 7% African American, and 6% multi-racial.
-The presbytery has not served all the people of the area but has maintained a strongly white center.
+The Presbytery has not served all the people of the area but has maintained a strongly white center.

 Themes and Patterns

-These themes and patterns were identified by the T-CARE team as we studied the presbytery.
+These themes and patterns were identified by the T-CARE team as we studied the Presbytery.
 We began by studying the written record to identify key themes.
 We then applied Crossroads’ Continuum and Matrix Tools (Appendix 1 and 2, respectively).
-We also surveyed the presbytery; survey responses will be woven through this analysis as well as available in Appendix 3.
-We also completed three case studies to document how racism is operating within our presbytery.
+We also surveyed the Presbytery; survey responses will be woven through this analysis as well as available in Appendix 3.
+We also completed three case studies to document how racism is operating within our Presbytery.

 Insiders and Outsiders

-We confess and believe that the presbytery is “the people” but there is not a strong sense that this feels true.
-The presbytery is experienced as a community of belonging for some, but more people experience the Presbytery as an impersonal set of formal processes.
+We confess and believe that the Presbytery is “the people” but there is not a strong sense that this feels true.
+The Presbytery is experienced as a community of belonging for some, but more people experience the Presbytery as an impersonal set of formal processes.